Refinement of Bratteli-Vershik models: Decisiveness, quasi-sections, and basic sets

 \section{Decisiveness, quasi-sections, and basic sets}

-In \cite{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}, Downarowicz and Karpel defined that an ordered Bratteli diagram $(V,E,\ge)$ is \textit{decisive} if the Vershik map $\psi: E_{0,\infty} \setminus E_{0,\infty,\max} \to E_{0,\infty}$ prolongs in a unique way to a homeomorphism $\psi:E_{0,\infty} \to E_{0,\infty}$.
-In this paper, for a decisive ordered Bratteli diagram $(V,E,\ge)$, the unique Bratteli--Vershik model $(V,E,\ge,\psi)$ is also said to be \textit{decisive}.
-Further, they defined that a zero-dimensional system $(X, f)$ is called \textit{Bratteli--Vershikizable} if it is conjugate to $(E_{0,\infty},\psi)$ for a decisive ordered Bratteli diagram $(V,E,\ge)$.
-Moreover, they have shown that a zero-dimensional system $(X,f)$ is Bratteli--Vershikizable if and only if either the set of aperiodic points is dense, or its closure misses one periodic orbit (see \cite[Theorem 3.1]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}.)
-To simplify descriptions, we focus our attention to a subclass of zero-dimensional systems.
-Owing to \cite[Remark 5.1]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}, we use following definition. \begin{defn} A zero-dimensional system $(X,f)$ is \textit{densely aperiodic} if aperiodic points are dense in $X$. \end{defn} In \cite{Poon1990AFSubAlgebrasOfCertainCrossedProducts}, Poon had already studied such zero-dimensional systems (cf. \cite[Theorem 4.3]{Poon1990AFSubAlgebrasOfCertainCrossedProducts}.)
-We also define the following owing to Downarowicz and Karpel \cite[Remark 5.1]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}. \begin{defn} An ordered Bratteli diagram $(V,E,\ge)$ is \textit{continuously decisive} if it is decisive and $E_{0,\infty} = \overline{E_{0,\infty} \setminus E_{0,\infty,\max}}$. \end{defn} An ordered Bratteli diagram $(V,E,\ge)$ is continuously decisive if and only if there exists an invertible continuous Vershik map and $\textrm{int}E_{0,\infty,\max} \iskuu$ (or equivalently $\textrm{int}E_{0,\infty,\min} \iskuu$.)
-Let $(X,f)$ be a zero-dimensional system.
-A fundamental observation of decisiveness is given in \cite{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}.
-We have translated some of them into the next proposition. \begin{prop}[Downarowicz and Karpel \cite{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}] Let $(X,f)$ be a zero-dimensional system; and $B$, a quasi-section.
-Suppose that $B$ has empty interior.
-Then, every Bratteli--Vershik diagram $(V,E,\ge)$ with a Vershik map $\psi$ such that $E_{0,\infty,\min} = B$ by topological conjugacy is continuously decisive. \end{prop} \begin{proof} By \cref{thm:Bratteli--Vershik-for-all-quasi-sections}, we obtain a Bratteli--Vershik model $(V,E,\ge,\psi)$ such that $E_{0,\infty,\min} = B$ by a topological conjugacy, i.e., we can identify as $(X,f,B) = (E_{0,\infty},\psi,E_{0,\infty,\min})$.
-Because $\textrm{int}E_{0,\infty,\min} = \textrm{int}B = \kuu$, we get that the ordered Bratteli diagram $(V,E,\ge)$ is continuously decisive. \end{proof} Owing to this proposition, we use the following definition. \begin{defn} For a zero-dimensional system $(X,f)$ and a quasi-section $B \subseteq X$, the triple $(X,f,B)$ is said to be \textit{continuously decisive} if $\textrm{int}B \iskuu$. \end{defn} In \cite{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}, Downarowicz and Karpel has shown that a zero-dimensional system $(X,f)$ is Bratteli--Vershikizable if and only if either the set of aperiodic points is dense, or its closure misses one periodic orbit. \begin{thm} Let $(X,f)$ be a densely aperiodic zero-dimensional system.
-Then, for every minimal quasi-section $B$, the triple $(X,f,B)$ is continuously decisive.
-Therefore, a Bratteli--Vershik model $(V,E,\ge,\psi)$ with $E_{0,\infty,\min} = B$ by topological conjugacy is continuously decisive. \end{thm} \begin{proof} Let $(X,f)$ be a densely aperiodic zero-dimensional system.
-Let $B$ be a minimal quasi-section.
-By \cref{prop:minimal-quasi-section-has-empty-interior-in-most-cases}, we get that $\textrm{int}B \iskuu$.
-Thus, the triple $(X,f,B)$ is continuously decisive.
-By \cref{prop:basic-concept-from-DK}, we get the last statement. \end{proof}
+In \cite{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}, Downarowicz and Karpel provided the following definition: \begin{defn} An ordered Bratteli diagram $(V,E,\ge)$ is \textit{decisive} if the Vershik map $\psi: E_{0,\infty} \setminus E_{0,\infty,\max} \to E_{0,\infty}$ prolongs in a unique manner to a homeomorphism $\psi:E_{0,\infty} \to E_{0,\infty}$. \end{defn} In this study, for a decisive ordered Bratteli diagram $(V,E,\ge)$, the unique Bratteli--Vershik model $(V,E,\ge,\psi)$ is also considered to be \textit{decisive}.
+They also provided the following definition: \begin{defn} A zero-dimensional system $(X, f)$ is called \textit{Bratteli--Vershikizable} if it is conjugate to $(E_{0,\infty},\psi)$ for a decisive ordered Bratteli diagram $(V,E,\ge)$. \end{defn} Moreover, they have shown that a zero-dimensional system $(X,f)$ is Bratteli--Vershikizable if and only if either the set of aperiodic points is dense or its closure misses one periodic orbit (see \cite[Theorem 3.1]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}).
+They have given a fundamental observation of decisiveness in \cite[Proposition 1.2]{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}.
+We present this as follows: \begin{prop}[Proposition 1.2 by Downarowicz and Karpel \cite{DownarowiczKarpel_2019DecisiveBratteliVershikmodels}] An ordered Bratteli diagram $(V,E,\ge)$ is decisive if and only if the following two conditions hold: